 GC Termite Control primary inspector is an operator licensed since 2008.
 With over 12 years of experience you can rest assured that we will do a great job.
 Give us a call today to schedule your inspection today!

 There are multiple methods used to locate and exterminate termite infestations.
 Here at GC Termite Control we use the most effective techniques and we are always updating how we work so you have the security that your house will be protected.
 When a GC Termite Inspector arrives at any property the very first thing that he does is to go and know on the door to let the owner/tenant know that we have arrived at the property.
 There the inspector will explain how the inspection is divided into two parts; Inspecting the (attached) exterior areas of the property, then a complete inspection of the interior of the property and the attic if one is available.
-The time frame for each inspection will vary depending on the structure and its size but it can be anywhere from 20 minutes to an hour and a half, sometimes more for commercial or multi-unit buildings.
+The time frame for each inspection will vary depending on the structure and its size but it can be anywhere from 20 minutes to an hour and a half, sometimes more for larger houses / structures, commercial or multi-unit buildings.

 After completing inspecting the exterior areas of the property, the inspector will go back and knock on the door to get permission to access the interior of the property.
 In there he will be looking again for any evidence and for signs on your walls, ceiling and floors.
 Because probing causes some cosmetical damage, we do not use this technique inside to avoid marks on your rooms.
 After finishing the complete inspection of the interior of the structure, the inspector will try to locate the attic access panel (if available) to inspect the area.
 In your attic because of all of the exposed wood and the open vents that need to be install to avoid overheating will make this a perfect target for Drywood Termites.
 Inside of your attic your GC Termite Inspector will look at all of your rafters, roof sheathing, vents and on your structural framing to locate and identify any WDO.